• ABOUT

 This sea salt blend is NOT recommended for use by pregnant women.

-If you plan on making a large batch for gifts, you can find organic dried herbs in bulk at Mountain Rose Herbs.
+If you plan on making a large batch for gifts, you can find organic dried herbs in bulk at Mountain Rose Herbs

-Posted by Felicia Ruiz
+Felicia Ruiz Felicia Ruiz

 TEPEZCOHUITE HONEY MASK